ianmaclarty/amulet/doc/scene_nodes.md

 Fields:

-- `value`: The value of the uniform or attribute, or nil if this node hasn't recorded the value yet (because it hasn't been rendered), or if the named parameter wasn't set.
+- `value`: The value of the uniform, or nil if the node hasn't been rendered yet, or the named uniform wasn't set in an ancestor node.

 ### am.postprocess(settings) {#am.postprocess .func-def}